-Why A Bald Spot Sunburn Is The Worst Sunburn, According To Dermatologists
+Why A Sunburnt Bald Head Is The Worst Sunburn, According To Dermatologists

 There's a scientific reason why bald spot sunburns are so brutal.

-Any man who’s enjoyed a sunny summer day without the protection of a full head of hair, hat, or sunscreen has also probably endured the fiery, flakey, itchy pain of a sunburned bald spot.
-In fact, dermatologists agree that a bald spot might be the easiest place to get sunburned.
-Simultaneously a bald spot may also be the most difficult to protect and, later, heal.
+Any man who’s enjoyed a sunny summer day without the protection of a full head of hair, hat, or sunscreen has also probably endured the fiery, flakey, itchy pain of a sunburnt bald head or bald spot.
+In fact, dermatologists agree that a bald head or bald spot might be the easiest place to get a sunburn.
+Simultaneously, a the head may also be the most difficult to protect and, later, heal from a sunburn.
 In other words, the sun is truly a bald man’s ultimate nemesis.

 “Your head is in the direct path of sun rays, and therefore it is more exposed to their harmful effects,” says dermatologist Viseslav Tonkovic-Capin, M.D.
 “As the skin on the scalp gets routinely exposed to the sun it gets thinner, with weaker and weaker immune and regenerative functions.
 That makes it more sensitive to ultraviolet radiation.”